The French fishermen who could sink Britain's post-Brexit ambitions

 BOULOGNE-SUR-MER, France (Reuters) - For the British government, a successful Brexit means re-asserting economic sovereignty and landing a trade deal with Europe.
 Trawler captain Stephane Fait and his fellow French fisherman could sink that plan.

-Based in Boulogne-sur-Mer, France’s busiest fishing port and a major European processing center, Fait and his crew earn the bulk of their income from fish caught in British waters.
+Based in Boulogne-sur-Mer, France’s busiest fishing port and a major European processing centre, Fait and his crew earn the bulk of their income from fish caught in British waters.

 In negotiations on a post-Brexit trade deal that get underway after Britain’s Jan.
 31 exit from the European Union, Britain will say EU vessels like Fait’s Notre Dame de Boulogne trawler no longer have automatic access to British waters.